 Over our video call, Mike described how taking a tiny dose of psychedelics every other day helps his work performance, enriches his daily life, and has, remarkably, helped him quit his ADHD medication.

-Mike was diagnosed with ADHD at only seven years old: “I remember being told that I have ADHD very vividly; sitting on my bed in my childhood home as my mom broke the news.”
+Mike was diagnosed with ADHD at seven years old: “I remember being told that I have ADHD very vividly; sitting on my bed in my childhood home as my mom broke the news.”
 He describes his ADHD symptoms as “A mix of impulsivity with lack of mindfulness.
 An inability to focus on one thought… it can be very difficult to do anything.”

 He was immediately prescribed Ritalin and remained on medication until he was 16.
 It was when a friend described how he “lost his personality” every time he took Concerta that he decided to leave the medication behind.
 Ultimately, he preferred his ADHD symptoms over being an identity-free zombie.